What do you need to know before the next hurricane hits? And how do you set yourself up to bounce back as quickly as possible?

 Willis says your evacuation plan is all about knowing your vulnerabilities.
 Are you in a flood-prone area?
 Do you live in a place that has only limited access in and out — the Florida Keys, for instance?
 Will you have to navigate around potential hazards?

 She says to pay attention to weather forecasters and heed the advice from local emergency officials when they recommend an evacuation.
-Give yourself plenty of time to get out when the time comes, and map your route ahead of time, plotting alternatives.
-Leave time to properly secure your house and any outside items that might become dangerous projectiles in a storm, such as patio furniture or potted plants.
+Give yourself plenty of time to get out and map your route in advance, giving yourself alternative routes in case roads are blocked.
+Be sure to properly secure your house and any outside items that might become dangerous projectiles in a storm, like patio furniture or potted plants.

-And make a plan about where to go.
+And don't forget to choose a destination ahead of time.
 "The ideal plan would be to go to family and friends," says Willis.
 Public shelters should be your last option.
 "Shelters are a life raft," Willis says.
 "They're not a cruise ship."
 If you do go to a shelter, know what you can and can't bring along with you.
 For instance, most shelters won't accept animals, so find a pet-friendly option if you're evacuating with family pets.

 She says it's also smart to have a family communication plan in case you get separated and can't reach one another.
 "You know, calling Aunt Mabel," Willis says.
 "And telling her that, 'Hey, I made it to a safe location.
 And I just want you to know that our carload is fine.
 Have you heard from the others?' "

-"Anything that would be deemed critical not only for survival but your everyday usage," says Willis, of what to put in a go-kit.
+Have a bag or container full of all your essentials ready to go.
+Your go-kit should include "anything that would be deemed critical not only for survival but your everyday usage," says Willis.

-- cash, "because banks and ATMs may not be available after the storm has passed"
+- cash, "because banks and ATMs may not be available after the storm has passed," says Willis;

 "One of my favorite resources that has a great checklist is the American Red Cross," Willis says.